 What is social commerce?

 Social commerce happens when you use social network platforms such as Facebook, Twitter, Instagram and, perhaps even, WeChat (a popular Chinese messaging app) to buy and sell services and goods.
 It aims to engage online shoppers by offering expert product advice and support.
 It has grown a lot over the last couple of years and is particularly strong in China where the retail social commerce sales added up to $186.04 billion.
 In the US, retail social commerce sales were only $19.42 billion.

 What is Pinduoduo?

 Pinduoduo is a successful store with a WeChat Mini Program store.
 What makes them unique is that they use a group buying model.
 The more friends you bring in, the more discount Pinduoduo will give you.
 The store has experienced significant growth to become the third biggest e-commerce player in China.
-In 2019, it had more than 585 million users.

 How much time do people spend on average on social networking?

-In total, the average person spent 144 minutes per day on social networking in 2019.
+In total, the average person spent 144 minutes per day on social networking.
 This was an increase of an hour per day (62.5%) in seven years.
 That being said, the time spent differs significantly from country to county.
 Though, surprisingly, people from poorer parts of the world like Africa and South America spent the most time on social networking (averaging more than three hours per day).

 On which social network do people spend the most time?

 According to studies, on average, people spend the most time on Facebook.
 SimilarWeb studies show that the time an average person spends on Facebook per day is 58 minutes.
 This is followed by Instagram with people spending an average of 53 minutes per day on this platform.
 YouTube is in third place with users averaging 40 minutes per day.

 What are the most important social channels for B2B research?